 - information on financial resources

 - evidence of capability to provide/assist in providing the service

 - detail of outcomes that would be achieved including:

 a) how social, economic or environmental wellbeing would be promoted/improved and

 b) how service users needs would be met

 Where an EOI proposes provision of service by a partnership and/or through the use of sub-contractors, information on financial resources and evidence of capability to deliver a service will need to be provided for each member of the consortium and/or each sub-contractor.

-Section 4.2 of the statutory guidance offers more detail.
+Section 4.2 of the statutory guidance (PDF, 148KB) offers more detail.

 Submitting your EOI